vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 You can use out-of-the-box Kubernetes dashboards or you can create new dashboards to monitor compute, network, and storage utilization of Kubernetes objects such as Clusters, Namespaces, Pods, and so on.

-You can also monitor your Tanzu Kubernetes Grid clusters with [Tanzu Observability](https://docs.vmware.com/en/VMware-Tanzu-Observability/index.html) which is a SaaS offering by VMware.
+You can also monitor your Tanzu Kubernetes Grid clusters with [Tanzu Observability](https://techdocs.broadcom.com/us/en/vmware-cis/aria.html) which is a SaaS offering by VMware.
 Tanzu Observability provides various out-of-the-box dashboards.
 You can customize the dashboards for your particular deployment.
-For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/1.6/tko-reference-architecture/GUID-deployment-guides-tko-to-customized-dashboard.html).

 ## Tanzu Kubernetes Grid Logging